27. December 2022

 Celebrations for both marriage and a civil partnership can be as decadent or as low key as you want.

 The question is miles away from any kind of resolution and the discussion is going nowhere.
-It drives my legal brain — which longs for neat solutions and pragmatic paths forward — to distraction.
+It drives my legal brain — which yearns for neat solutions and pragmatic paths forward — to distraction.

 I know right now: 2023 is going to be another year of kicking marriage into the long grass…